faranalytics/streams-logger/README.md

 streams.Config.setDefaultHighWaterMark(false, 1e6);
 ```

-#### Stack Trace Capture
+### Stack Trace Capture

 Another optional setting that you can take advantage of is to turn off the stack trace capture; however, the cost savings of doing this will be marginal for typical logging applications.
+Turning off stack trace capture will disable some of the information (e.g., function name and line number) that is normally contained in the `LogRecord` object that is provided to a `Formatter`.

 ```ts
 import * as streams from 'streams-logger';